octotask/octotask/README.md

 ## Running the Application

-You have two options for running OCTØTΛSK: directly on your machine or using Docker.
+You have two options for running OctoTask: directly on your machine or using Docker.

 ### Option 1: Direct Installation (Recommended for Beginners)